nodedocs/TLS/article.md

+# TLS

 ## What is TLS?

-[Transport Layer Security](http://en.wikipedia.org/wiki/Transport_Layer_Security) (or TSL) is the successor to Secure Sockets Layer (or SSL).
+[Transport Layer Security](http://en.wikipedia.org/wiki/Transport_Layer_Security) (or TLS) is the successor to Secure Sockets Layer (or SSL).
 It, along with SSL, are the de-facto standard cryptographic protocols for secure communications over the web.
-TSL encrypts communications on top of a network transport layer (typically tcp), and uses public-key cryptography to encrypt messages.
+TSL encrypts communications on top of a network transport layer (typically TCP), and uses public-key cryptography to encrypt messages.

 ### Public-Key Cryptography